cetoh/CivilizaSim/README.md

 * TRADE
 * TRAIN

 Civiliazations are instantiated and must have a strategy to compete.
-All Civilizations will complete twice against the other civilization in a head-to-head.
+All Civilizations will complete ~~twice~~ once (this was changed in v1.0.1) against the other civilization in a head-to-head.
 During the head to head, each Civilization can take 10 actions.
 Based on these actions, and the action of the opposing civilization, a reward or Payout will be given and added to the Civ's point total.

 * VERY_HIGH = 5 pts
 * HIGH = 4 pts